helixml/docs/content/helix/private-deployment/controlplane.md

 ## Upgrading

 Just run the installer again.
 It will reuse secrets in your `.env` file and back it up in case you need to copy over any changes.

+## Security

+After deploying Helix, be sure to [lock it down](/helix/private-deployment/manual-install/#locking-down-the-stack).